 Best places to visit in Saint Gilles

-6. Avenue Louise – Best Area for Shopping
+6. Avenue Louise – Best Area to Stay in Brussels for Shopping

 Are you someone who loves to go shopping?
 If so, you will love Avenue Louise.
 It’s a trendy spot with locals and tourists.
 It’s primarily known as the shopping hub of Brussels.
 The street is around 2km long, but there are numerous opportunities to empty your wallet.